insidemordecai/website/content/about/index.md

 ## What I do

-I'm based in Kenya and as a Business Advisor at Odoo, I work with clients across Africa helping them to understand and implement our software.
+I'm based in Kenya and as a Business Advisor, I work with clients across Africa helping them to understand and implement our software.
 Odoo is a Belgian software company that aims to streamline business through software, you can learn more at [odoo.com](https://odoo.com)

 I have also been shipping code for just over half a decade.
 I mainly work with Front-End web projects but ocassionally dabble in some Fullstack development.